Wave (Ive EP): Background and composition

 On April 1, Ive announced the first Japanese extended play would be released on May 31, including the lead single "Wave", a B-side track "Classic", and the Japanese version of their previously released songs: "After Like", "Love Dive", and Take It".
 The music video for lead single "Wave" was pre-released on May 9, 2023.
 "Wave", is a song that explores the idea that having confidence in certainty holds advantages over ambiguous relationships in matters of love.
 The song is characterized by attractive bass and addictive chorus.

 Promotion

 Ive appeared on Music Station, a Japanese music television program, they also appeared on different local broadcasting programs in Japan and performed their title track, "Wave" on stage.

 Commercial performance

-Wave debuted at number 1 on the Oricon Albums Chart.
+Within Japan, the EP was commercially successful, with it debuting at number 1 on the Oricon Albums Chart.
 The album was in first place for seven days in a row on the Oricon Daily Album Chart.
 It also debuted at number 1 on the Billboard Japan Hot Album.
 In addition, it was certified gold by the Recording Industry Association of Japan (RIAJ).